jpdevries/lazyload-css/README.md

 | `lazyload-css.0.0.3.js`      | `4.26kB`      |   `1.33kB` |
 | `lazyload-css.0.0.3.min.js`      | `1.56kB`      |   `702b` |

+The UMD module wrapper weights more than the `lazyLoadCSS()` method itself.
+If you want to go rogue, you can [load directly from source](https://github.com/jpdevries/lazyload-css/blob/master/lazyload-css.js).

 ## Usage

 `lazyLoadScript` accepts two parameters.
 The path to the script to load and an id.